UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 ~~~
 {: .output}

-The shell now prints the number of times the string 1999 appeared in each file.
+The shell now prints the number of times the string 20 appeared in each
-If you look at the output from the previous command, this tends to refer to the
+file.If you look at the output from the previous command, this tends to
-date field for each journal article.
+refer to the date field when counts were made on each floor.

 We will try another search: